-Variable monetary penalty undertakings
+6.7 Variable monetary penalty undertakings

-What is a variable monetary penalty undertaking
+What is a VMP undertaking?

-In response to us issuing a VMP notice of intent a responsible person may choose to offer a variable monetary penalty (VMP) undertaking to make amends for non-compliance and its effects and to prevent recurrence.
-We also expect the offer to go beyond compliance and provide commitment to continual improvement in environmental performance.
+In response to us issuing a VMP notice of intent a responsible person can offer a variable monetary penalty (VMP) undertaking to make amends for non-compliance and its effects and to prevent recurrence.
+This is a limited opportunity for a person to make an offer which brings benefits to the environment or the local community instead of paying the VMP.